 |Nutritional Guidelines (per serving)|

 The Italian dessert known as cannoli were once made only during Carnival time in Sicily, particularly in the areas of Palermo and Messina.
-These crisp tubes of golden-brown fried dough with a creamy ricotta, candied fruit, and chocolate filling have grown so popular that they are now made throughout the year, throughout Italy, and anywhere in the world where Sicilians have settled.
+These crisp tubes of golden-brown fried dough filled with a creamy ricotta, candied fruit, and chocolate filling have grown so popular that they are now made throughout the year, throughout Italy, and anywhere in the world where Sicilians have settled.
 The name, "cannolo," means "little tube."
 The singular is "cannolo" while the plural is "cannoli" for two or more.

 The cannoli in Sicily are challenging to replicate; the original recipe calls for smoke-point fresh sheep's-milk ricotta, which can be difficult, if not impossible, to find outside of Sicily.
-If you can't find a truly high-quality fresh ricotta (look for ones that have very few ingredients, without added stabilizers), then it's simple to make your own ricotta, and your results will be much better than if you use a store-bought cheese.
+If you can't find a truly high-quality fresh ricotta (look for one that has very few ingredients and without added stabilizers), you can make your own ricotta, and your results will be much better than if you use a store-bought cheese.
 You will need connolo forms (or something equivalent) to form the shells.

 - 1 teaspoon unsweetened cocoa powder